npisanti/np-pixelscript/README.md

 =====================================
 cute graphics scripting with oF and luaJIT

-sandbox for scripting low res graphics using lua binded to some oF function, very opinionated workflow.
+minimal sandbox for scripting 2d graphics using lua binded to some oF function, very opinionated workflow.

 Includes different lua namespaces:

 - `px` for drawing shapes and lines and general control
 - `lfo` for cyclic animations
-- `sprite` for loading and displaying .png spritesheets
+- `png` for loading and displaying folders of .png images
 - `font` for drawing text

 For Lua scripting i'm using [ofxLua](https://github.com/danomatika/ofxLua), that i just tweaked a bit.